-The exam will be held over a period of two consecutive days.
-Each day, the students will have five hours to answer two questions.
+The exam will be held over a 5-hour period.
 The questions will cover the student's major and minor areas of focus as well as questions related to the social/cultural aspects of speech-language pathology and supervision.
 Questions will be developed and scored by the SLPD faculty.

-Students are required to pass all four questions in order to successfully pass the comprehensive exam.
+Students are required to pass all three questions in order to successfully pass the comprehensive exam.
 Failure to pass one or more questions will result in a re-take of the question(s) that were not passed.
 The re-take may be completed in a written or oral format as determined by the student's committee chair.
 The time and place of any re-takes will be determined by the student and the student's committee chair.
 Students will be given a total of three (3) attempts to pass the exam.
 Failure to pass the comprehensive exam after the third attempt will result in dismissal from the program.